zowe/docs-site/docs/user-guide/cli-cicsplugin.md

     ```
     zowe config init
     ```
-3. If using a non-standard port, set the port number to your CICS connection: **[is this step correct/applicable to cics?]**
+3. Set the port number to the port configured for a CICS connection on your mainframe.

     ```
     zowe config set profiles.cics.properties.port <port number>